ployground/ploy_ezjail/README.rst

   If set to ``yes``, the jail can't be terminated via ploy until the setting is changed to ``no`` or removed entirely.

 ``startup_script``
-  Path to a script which will be run right after creation and first start of the jail.
+  Path to a local script (relative to the location of the configuration file) which will be run inside the jail right after creation and first start of the jail.

 ZFS sections